sonos/api-web-sample-app/README.md

 The purpose of this Sample-App is to showcase some examples of how you can integrate your application with the Sonos Ecosystem.
 Feel free to use it as a reference, or even download it to use as a template for your own applications.

+*Note: There is a known issue where ngrok does not receive some events.
+This is a limitation of running the server locally and can be fixed by implementing your own remote server.

 ## Table of Contents